oroinc/documentation/user/back-office/products/products/create/create-complex.rst

 Checklist
 ^^^^^^^^^

-Prior to creating a configurable product, ensure that you have performed the following steps:
+Prior to creating a :term:`configurable product <Configurable Product>`, ensure that you have performed the following steps:

 1. Created :ref:`attributes <products--product-attributes--create>`.